 A partner with the Opens in new windowWomen’s Business Enterprise National Council (WBENC), the Women’s Business Enterprise Council (WBEC) provides women business enterprise certification, educational, networking, procurement-related, and informational programs and services that foster growth and business opportunities between WBEs and purchasing entities — including major corporations and government agencies — in Pennsylvania, Delaware, and Southern New Jersey.

-The Opens in new windowWomen’s Business Development Center (WBDC) fosters the development and retention of successful business by delivering resources that enable individuals to start new businesses and grow existing ones.
+The Opens in new windowWomen’s Business Enterprise Center – East (WBEC-East) fosters the development and retention of successful business by delivering resources that enable individuals to start new businesses and grow existing ones.
 WBDC facilitates the relationship between corporations, government and women-owned businesses to provide growth, and sustainability through the Women’s Business Enterprise Council PA-DE-NJ.

 The federal government, through the U.S. Small Business Administration (SBA), helps women entrepreneurs launch new businesses and compete in the marketplace.
 They also connect them with available training and funding opportunities offered specifically to women.
 Learn more about the Opens in new windowSBA’s resources for women-owned businesses.